mallabee/queue/readme.md

 ### Missing implementations

-- `SerializesModels` & `SerializesAndRestoresModelIdentifiers` traits - they are using `Eloquent` models.
+- `SerializesModels` & `SerializesAndRestoresModelIdentifiers` traits - they are using `Eloquent` models and are specific for Laravel.

 ## Contribute